andreattamatheus/dbspt-test-php/README.md

 ## Developer Testing Project

+Project Teste for DBServices

-The goal of this project is to create a "Task Manager" web application with Vue.js and Laravel as the backend API.
+"Task Manager" project developed with Vue.js and Laravel as the backend API.

 ### Requirements